Edento/uploader/README.md

 Limitations:
 * upload and view one file at a time
 * Altho files are saved, only the last image will be viewed.
-* No db is being used in this app, therefore it can't be deployed on Heroku (saving files is problematic)
+* No db is being used in this app

 How to install: